zerofo/sys-con/doc/Troubleshooting.md

 ```

 ## I want to bind a button to dpad or stick
-If you need to map 1 button (Example: X) to dpad or sticks (Example: dpad_up, rstick_up ) you can do it like that:
+It's possible to map a button (Example: X) to dpad/sticks/...
+(Example: dpad_up, rstick_up):

 ```
 [vid-pid]
 x=dpad_up
 ```

-If needed, you can combinate alias and pin like that:
+It's also possible to combinate alias and controller button:

 ```
 [vid-pid]